Valarauka-GH/zmk-config-Corne-ish-Zen/config/README.md

 quote character on the base layer, but this can be moved below the `0` key if you prefer pinky downward curls instead of outward shift.

-As a concession to the occasional need to mash the Spacebar or Enter keys this layer also holds non mod-tap versions of those, near the primary ones.
-This may be obviated by the use of the 'tap-unless-interrupted' behavior in ZMK, needs testing.

 ### Navigation layer